2010s oil glut

 The world price of oil was above US125 $/oilbbl in 2012, and remained relatively strong above $100 until September 2014, after which it entered a sharp downward spiral, falling below $30 by January 2016.
 OPEC production was poised to rise further with the lifting of international sanctions against Iran, at a time when markets already appeared to be oversupplied by at least 2 e6oilbbl per day.

-In December 2015, The Telegraph quoted a major oil broker stating: "The world is floating in oil.
-The numbers we are facing now are dreadful" – and Forbes magazine stated: "The ongoing oil price slump has more or less morphed into a complete rout, with profound long-term implications for the industry as a whole."
+In December 2015, The Daily Telegraph quoted a major oil broker saying, "The world is floating in oil.
+The numbers we are facing now are dreadful."
+Forbes magazine said, "The ongoing oil price slump has more or less morphed into a complete rout, with profound long-term implications for the industry as a whole."

 As 2016 continued, the price gradually rose back into the $40s, with the world waiting to see if and when and how the market would return to balance.

 In October 2018, Brent prices had recovered to their pre-2015 levels, peaking at $86.29 a barrel on 3 October.
 Soon after, however, prices began a collapse as fears over the global economy and fast-increasing shale production began to take hold.

-The following month, Brent prices fell approximately 22%, constituting the largest monthly loss in a decade, ending the month at $59.46 per barrel on 30 November.
+In the following month, Brent prices fell approximately 22%, constituting the largest monthly loss in a decade, ending the month at $59.46 per barrel on 30 November.

 In early 2022, Brent prices had recovered to their pre-2015 levels for a second time, exceeding the prices reached in October 2018.

 Unsustainable prices

 The global economy after the Great Recession was particularly weak compared to before.
 In 2006, over 100 nations achieved economic growth over 5% annually; in 2014, roughly 50 nations achieved over 5% growth.
-Many large economies, like the EU, US, and China, were unable to support 2005 levels of growth, and China almost fell into its own financial crisis during its 2015 stock market bubble and crash.
+Many large economies, like the EU, US and China, were unable to support 2005 levels of growth, and China almost fell into its own financial crisis during its 2015 stock market bubble and crash.
 Oil demand growth, as a result of all this, dropped.

-On 6 April 2014, writing in a Saudi Arabian journal, World Pensions Forum economist Nicolas J. Firzli warned that the escalating oversupply situation could have durably negative economic consequences for all Gulf Cooperation Council member states:
+On 6 April 2014, the economist Nicolas J. Firzli, writing in a Saudi Arabian journal World Pensions Forum, warned that the escalating oversupply could have durably negative economic consequences for all Gulf Cooperation Council member states. "...the price of oil has stabilized at a relatively high level (around $100 a barrel) unlike all previous recessionary cycles since 1980 (start of First Persian Gulf War).
+But nothing guarantees such price levels in perpetuity.

 Causes

 North American oil production increases

 U.S. oil production nearly doubled from 2008 levels, due to substantial improvements in shale "fracking" technology in response to record oil prices.
-The steady rise in additional output, mostly from North Dakota, West Texas, Oklahoma, and several other US states eventually led to a plunge in U.S. oil import requirements and a record high volume of worldwide oil inventories in storage.
+The steady rise in additional output, mostly from North Dakota, West Texas, New Mexico, Oklahoma and several other US states eventually led to a plunge in U.S. oil import requirements and a record high volume of worldwide oil inventories in storage.

 Canada also significantly increased oil production during the 2000s oil crisis, mostly in Alberta in the form of the Athabasca oil sands, though a transportation and logistics crisis in Alberta has slowed continued growth in supplies.